Explanation of the $W$ mass shift at CDF II in the Georgi-Machacek Model: Phenomenological implications

+from the three scan ranges of $v_\chi$.
+It is observed that the red region spans a significantly wider range from $\sim 0.25$ to $\gtrsim 1.00$, while the green and blue regions are restricted to the upper right corner since $v_\Phi\sim v$ and the mixing of $h$ with the other fields is mostly suppressed in these two cases.
+Also shown in the plot are the contours of various $\kappa_f$'s in their 1$\sigma$ ranges measured by the ATLAS Collaboration~\cite{ATLAS:2021vrm}:

+In both Figs.~\ref{ghZZ_vs_ghWW} and \ref{chphir_vs_vphi}, we point out the novel feature that, unlike the SM extended with scalar singlets and/or doublets, the model here can accommodate the possibilities that $\kappa_{W,Z}$ and/or $\kappa_f$ is greater than unity.
+On the other hand, if $v_\chi\to0$, then $\kappa_{Z,W,f}$ can barely exceed unity, and most of the time $\kappa_Z>\kappa_W$, as discussed before.

+We note in passing that compared to the above-mentioned $\kappa$'s, the values of $\kappa_{\gamma}$ and $\kappa_{Z\gamma}$ depend on more unspecified parameters in the model and, therefore, present larger uncertainties, albeit there is a certain correlation between the quantities.
+If we further take $\kappa_\gamma = 1.06 \pm 0.05$~\cite{ATLAS:2021vrm} as an input, our model predicts that $\kappa_{Z\gamma}$ would fall in the range of $(0.95,1.15)$, in comparison with the current ATLAS measurement of $1.43^{+0.31}_{-0.38}$~\cite{ATLAS:2021vrm}.

 In the original GM model, the Higgs triplet $H_3^{0,\pm}$ and the Higgs quintet $H_5^{0,\pm,\pm\pm}$ are gaugephobic and fermiophobic, respectively.
-In the extended GM model where the custodial symmetry is explicitly broken, the singly-charged states can mix with each other.
-As a consequence, both singly-charged Higgs bosons can decay into a pair of gauge bosons and a pair of fermions.
-(If CP-violating terms are further introduced, the neutral states will mix as well.)
+In the extended GM model where the custodial symmetry is explicitly broken, the singly charged states can mix with each other.
+As a consequence, both singly charged Higgs bosons can decay into a pair of gauge bosons and a pair of fermions.
+(If $CP$-violating terms are further introduced, the neutral states will mix as well.)
+In Fig.~\ref{chargedHBRs}, we present the branching ratios of the $tb$ and $WZ$ decay channels for $H_1^\pm$ (left plot) and $H_2^\pm$ (right plot).
+They show that these two decay modes can potentially be summed up to be the dominant ones of the two charged Higgs bosons, as indicated by the points distributed along the diagonal.
+Again, due to other unspecified parameters, the other decay modes such as $H^{\pm\pm}W^{\mp}$, $H^\pm Z$, and $H^{\pm\pm}H^{\mp}$ could be more dominant as well.